ntjim/1330-HazelSite/README.md

 #### Known Issues
 * Navigation Bar displays wrong tab in highlighted color
-* Could find a better solutionto updating the UI for filterinf projects in search
+* Could find a better solutionto updating the UI for filtering projects in search
 * Shopping and cart will need to be updated to be more dynamic
 * Widget usage and renderflex errors